My child just turned 18. Do I still have access to medical records?

 When your child becomes a legal adult at age 18, you lose parental rights to be involved in your child’s affairs.
 In other words, your child gains legal rights to do things independently and without your consent or involvement.
 These rights include voting, entering into contracts, applying for credit without a cosigner, buying personal property and real estate, making a will, and obtaining medical treatment without parental consent.

-Since an 18 year old child is now an adult and able to seek medical treatment on their own, they are also protected by The Health Insurance Portability and Accountability Act (HIPPA).
-The HIPPA Privacy Rule protects personal medical information from being shared without patient authorization.
+Since an 18 year old child is now an adult and able to seek medical treatment on their own, they are also protected by The Health Insurance Portability and Accountability Act (HIPAA).
+The HIPAA Privacy Rule protects personal medical information from being shared without patient authorization.
 A parent no longer has the right to access their child’s medical information once their child has turned 18 without their child’s permission.
-In many cases, this permission can be easily given by your child signing a HIPPA waiver release at each healthcare provider’s office.
+In many cases, this permission can be easily given by your child signing a HIPAA waiver release at each healthcare provider’s office.

 However, there are situations where your child signing a medical release may not be possible.
 In a medical emergency, this leaves parents in the stressful situation of being unable to easily or readily find out what is happening and with almost no authorization to make treatment decisions when adult children are unable to consent the release of information to the child’s parents.